 Note: Phone book Yellow Pages are not used much in the Philippines.
 Cebu has a population of over a million.
 The Yellow Pages phone directory is only about 1 /4 inch (one fourth inch – not not a misprint)!
 A city the same size in the USA would have a Yellow Pages two inches thick!

 On December 4, I took the 10 pm slow ferry, to Ormoc, as other ferry will not handle a 200 pound generator.
 I arrived in Ormoc around 5 am.

 Friday, December 6, 28 days after storm, I started the generator at 8 pm.
 I shut it off at 1 AM as neighbors complained about noise.
 The next two nights I shut generator off at 10 PM so neighbors could sleep.
 I moved the generator to the far corner of the yard and made a fiberglass lean-to against the wall to keep it dry.
 The distance away reduces the noise a lot.

 I normally run the generator from 5 pm to 10:30 pm.
 I run the washing machine till about 7 pm and then turn off washing machine and run the AC till 10:30 pm.
-I use about 1000 pesos ($22.53) of gasoline a day.
 The cost of gasoline for running a generator adds up.
 If you get a generator check fuel usage and plan to have enough fuel on hand to run it.
 Now that I have the generator I plan to build a sound insulated shed for it.
 The generator shed will be built after house is repaired.